Assistantships

 Assistantships provide a tuition and stipend contribution, paid as salary, for research or teaching.
 While requirements vary by department, Princeton believes strongly that assistantships are an integral part of one's academic training and professional development.

-Assistantship in Research (AR)
+Research Assistantship in Research (RA)

 Tax Information